Sodium carbonate poisoning

 Toggle: English / Spanish

-Sodium carbonate (also known as washing soda or soda ash) is a chemical found in many household and industrial products.
+Sodium carbonate (known as washing soda or soda ash) is a chemical found in many household and industrial products.
 This article focuses on poisoning due to sodium carbonate.

 Sal soda poisoning; Soda ash poisoning; Disodium salt poisoning; Carbonic acid poisoning; Washing soda poisoning